-I haven’t sworn off tahini and have nothing against it, but the last time I bought it I could only find it in a super size jar that could have easily come off the shelves of Sam’s Club (but didn’t).
-Waste!
-I couldn’t use it all before the expiration date and ended up throwing away a good portion of it away.
+Watch the VIDEO to make this easy HOMEMADE Hummus Recipe Without Tahini!
+Delicious, creamy with fresh garlic, chickpeas and a hint of lemon.
+No tahini needed.
+This healthy appetizer comes together in a jiffy!I haven’t sworn off tahini and have nothing against it, but the last time I bought it I could only find it in a super size jar that could have easily come off the shelves of Sam’s Club (but didn’t).
+I couldn’t use it all before the expiration date and ended up throwing a good portion of it away.

 Now you may be thinking ~ really?
 Every single chick pea?
 Is she crazy?
 Yes. . .and yes.
-It’s a bit tedious and takes more time than just emptying the can into your food processor, but it’s worth it.
+It’s a little tedious and takes a minute or so longer than just emptying the can into the food processor, but it’s worth it.
 And if you’re going to make your own hummus, you may as well make the best darn hummus ever.

-- 2 cans of chick peas, drained and skins removed
+- Chick peas, drained and skins removed

-- 1/2 teaspoon of salt (or more to taste)
+- Sea salt (or more to taste)

 Add the chick peas to the food processor then add the olive oil, cumin, salt and lemon juice.

-This is the consistency you’re looking for:Tast
+This is the consistency you’re looking for ⇓

 - 2 cans chick peas drained and skins removed